 Mrs Howell is a qualified teacher and has been awarded the National SENCo award, a qualification needed by all SENCos.

 Mrs Howell attends the South Holland SENCo cluster group, so that she can meet with SENCos across the area to share good practice and support each other across the local area.
+In the academic years from 2018 - 2020 the school took part in the LENS project in order to further improve the quality of SEND provision throughout the school.
+The SENDCo has also taken part in LA workshops.

 How do I get a diagnosis for my child?